Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: Introduction

-Satellites also impact our ability to infer cosmological parameters from large-scale clustering statistics (e.g., the probability of pairs of galaxies being separated by a given distance).
+Accurate satellite modeling also impacts our ability to infer cosmological parameters from large-scale clustering statistics (e.g., the probability of pairs of galaxies being separated by a given distance).
 Altering the properties of dark energy and other cosmological parameters changes the rate that structure forms and can lead to large changes in these statistics, particularly at ``small'' scales ($r\lesssim$ 10 Mpc; e.g., \citealp{wechsler_tinker_2018_connection}).
 However, the durability of satellites directly impacts these clustering statistics.
 This is true even at scales well beyond the radius of an individual halo due to satellites in neighboring halos adding weight to the correlation function \citep[the so-called ``two-halo term,'' e.g.,][]{cooray_sheth_2002PhR_halo_model}.
 As a result, the impact of cosmology on some clustering statistics can be canceled out by corresponding changes in the model used for satellites \citep[e.g.,][]{wechsler_tinker_2018_connection}.
 Some popular models that attempt to match these clustering statistics by populating simulated subhalos with galaxies cannot match observations self-consistently unless one assumes that galaxies and their subhalos far outsurvive their simulated counterparts (\citealp{campbell_2018_crisis}, Appendix B in \citealp{behroozi_2019_universemachine}).
 There is controversy over whether similar assumptions are needed to match the radial distribution of satellites (see overview in Section \ref{sec:radius_cdf}).

-Does this mean that satellite galaxies are a swan song for $\Lambda$CDM?
+Does this mean that satellite galaxies signal the end for $\Lambda$CDM?
 Has such a far-reaching theory been undone by its smallest and most humble predictions?
 Not necessarily.
 The behavior of satellite galaxies and subhalos is a non-linear process that is primarily understood through numerical simulations.
 To make predictions for satellite populations from simulations, one must be able to configure those simulations in a way that allows for subhalo evolution to be properly resolved and must be able to reliably extract subhalo information from simulation outputs.
 Both steps are non-trivial.

 The first step, running numerically reliable simulations, relies on {\em convergence testing}.
 Convergence testing is a form of correctness testing that compares simulation behavior at varying resolutions \citep[e.g.,][]{ludlow_2019_numerical}.
 The true behavior of a system cannot depend on any purely numerical parameter, so simulation results are not correct in any region of numerical parameter space where small changes in numerical parameters lead to meaningful changes in those results. {\em Convergence} --- agreement between resolution levels --- is a necessary but insufficient condition for correctness.
 Convergence without correctness is called {\em false convergence}, and false convergence has been observed even in some of the largest cosmological simulations ever run \citep{mansfield_avestruz_2021_biased}.
 Currently, one of the most pressing issues in this form of testing is whether subhalo populations converge at the resolution levels typically analyzed in cosmological simulations.
 Subhalos in cosmological simulations tend to disrupt quickly, even at high resolutions \citep{vdb_2017_dissecting,jiang_vdb_2017_statistics_iii,han_2016_unified,behroozi_2019_universemachine,diemer_2023_haunted}, but this does not seem to be the correct behavior of subhalos in $\Lambda$CDM.